lukifer23/Matrix0/.github/GITHUB_ACTIONS.md

-# GitHub Actions for Matrix0
+# GitHub Actions Workflows for Matrix0

 This directory contains GitHub Actions workflows that automatically test and validate Matrix0 on every code change.

+> **Note**: This is specific to GitHub Actions CI/CD.
+For the main project README, see the root directory.

 ## Workflows